 For the sake of convenience, the copy of the claims involved should be double spaced and should start on a new page.
 Note that the copy of the claims on appeal in reexamination proceedings must include all underlining and bracketing , as required by 37 CFR 1.530(f), to reflect the changes made to the original patent claims throughout the prosecution of the reexamination.
 In addition, any new claims added in the reexamination should be completely underlined.
 This represents a departure from the procedure set forth in MPEP § 1205.02 for applications.

 The brief, as well as every other paper relating to an appeal, should indicate the number of the art unit to which the reexamination is assigned and the reexamination control number.
 When the brief is received, it is forwarded to the CRU or TC (depending which is examining the proceeding) where it is entered in the file and referred to the examiner.

 Patent owners are reminded that their briefs in appeal cases must be responsive to every ground of rejection stated by the examiner.
 A reply brief, if filed, shall be entered, except that amendments or affidavits or other evidence are subject to 37 CFR 1.116 and 41.33.
 See 37 CFR 41.41(a)(2).

-It is essential that the Board of Patent Appeals and Interferences should be provided with a brief fully stating the position of the appellant with respect to each issue involved in the appeal so that no search of the record is required in order to determine that position.
+It is essential that the Board should be provided with a brief fully stating the position of the appellant with respect to each issue involved in the appeal so that no search of the record is required in order to determine that position.
 The fact that appellant may consider a ground to be clearly improper does not justify a failure on the part of the appellant to point out to the Board the reasons for that view in the brief.